andresmax/andresmax/content/about.md

 Since then I’ve founded multiple SaaS products.
 Currently I help software founders scale nearshore software teams.

+I believe you can achieve success by also living a calm and happy life.

 * * *

 ## My Story